 - 8.3% to marketing insight

-Actionable insights are data-driven recommendations that can make intelligent decisions–a campaign, a process, messaging, customer relationship, marketing strategy, etc. They are insights that have the potential to drive change within an organization.
+Actionable insights are data-driven recommendations that can make intelligent decisions–a campaign, a process, messaging, customer relationship, marketing strategy, etc. They are data insights that have the potential to drive change within an organization.

 The key word here is “potential” because not all insights are equally actionable, and it’s up to you to determine which insights are most likely to lead to positive business outcomes.